-2017 is the year of the Career.
+2017 is the Year of the Career.
 This is the year you break out of those old self-destructive habits and replace them with brand new, shiny New Year’s Resolutions.
 2017 is the year you finally stick with your constructive, forward-looking routines.
-To help you on your journey to success, to a happier, healthier, more productive self, Tri-Starr Personnel offers our 4 Career Resolutions of Progress for 2017.
+To help you on your journey to success, to a happier, healthier, more productive self, Tri-Starr Group offers our 4 Career Resolutions of Progress for 2017.

 - Treat Yourself Right

 The best way to begin a new life chapter is to start with your health.
 In 2017, no more skipping breakfast; go to bed earlier, wake up earlier, and eat a nutritious, protein-packed breakfast to give you the energy to make it through the day.
 Later, no skipping lunch either, and no eating at your desk.
 Throughout the day, take short breaks to provide your mind with some stimulation and relaxation.
 Go on a walk outside, work at a standing desk, and try to reach that mythical goal of the 10,000 step day.
 Finally, drink plenty of water.
 Your body will thank you.

 Here the name of the game is self-awareness.
 Interactions with your coworkers should follow this very basic rule: treat others the way you want to be treated.
 You’ve been hearing it since pre-school, but everyone needs an occasional reminder.

 At work, help others by showing praise and offering encouragement; when you ask for help and receive it, loudly vocalize your appreciation.
 Do your best to create positive relationships, wherever you go.